-By Mafia decree (or maybe because of simple collusion) local pizzerias are closed on Monday so the pizza makers can spend time with their families.
+By Mafia decree (or maybe because of simple collusion) most local pizzerias are closed on Mondays so the pizza makers can spend time with their families.

-On all days, the pizza chains serve customers who have recently moved from places like Kentucky or Utah and don't know what real pizza is supposed to look and taste like.
+On all days, the pizza chains serve customers who have recently immigrated from places like Kentucky or Utah and don't know what real pizza is supposed to look and taste like.

 (above) Vaguely round, sloppy and delicious traditional New Haven "ah-beetz" from Frank Pepe, and perfectly round and bland pizza from a national chain's factory

 I hate the bad typography and laughable hyphenation common to ebooks.
 But ebooks have made ugly books seem normal, and they are apparently acceptable to a great many readers.

 - Some years ago I published a few ebooks as PDFs which maintain the page formatting of my pbooks.
 I was reluctant to release the books in the more popular—and uglier—ebook formats used by Amazon and other booksellers.

 - Because of my elitist attitude I missed readers and income, but I just don't like ugly books.

 - I ultimately gave in, and now make much more money each month from ebooks than from more expensive pbooks.
 Readers have not complained.